 1. It is not suitable for highly congested areas.

 2. It must be cleaned at a regular interval of about two years.

 3. In some cases, due to the lack of efficiency of the tank, it may lead to the contamination.

-4. Due to the lack of proper maintenance, the septic tank may produce a foul odour.
+4. The septic tank may produce a foul odor due to the lack of proper maintenance.
 It may also aid the breeding of mosquitoes and flies.

-5. During the rainy season, the overflow of sewage may lead to significant problems.
+5. During the rainy season, sewage overflow may lead to significant problems.

 6. Regular maintenance is necessary for efficient sewage disposal.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?